 If the decision is made not to complete a CSE Risk Assessment the reason for this will be communicated to the referrer.

-6.2.3 For those cases where a CSE risk assessment is completed, the result will inform a strategy discussion between Children’s Social Care, the Police, the referring agency and other relevant agencies.
+6.2.3 For those cases where a CSE risk assessment is completed, the result may inform a strategy discussion between Children’s Social Care, the Police, the referring agency and other relevant agencies.
 If the child is receiving hospital treatment and/or a medical examination is required the medical consultant must be involved.
 A decision as to the proposed response, will be made.

 6.2.4 In cases deemed to be No risk then a decision may be made to take no further action other than to record the details for intelligence purposes and to monitor.
-In standard risk cases a letter will be sent to the Parent/Guardian and/or child.
+In standard risk cases contact will be made with the Parent/Guardian and/or child.
 The relevant Police Safer Schools Officer will be informed and consideration made as to Early Help/FSP referral.
 In all other cases a multi agency plan will be created in the MASH tailored to the individual circumstances of the case.
 In appropriate cases a Multi Agency Sexual Exploitation (MASE) Meeting will be arranged to include all relevant agencies and, if appropriate, the parents and carers of the child or young person.
 Consideration will also be given to inviting the child or young person if appropriate.

 6.2.5 The multi agency plans will be tailored to suit the circumstances, individuals and agencies relevant to each case.
 Individual agencies will be responsible for their actions but the coordination of the plan will be carried out by a member of Children’s Social Care or the Police situated within the MASH.
 The plans will be designed to prevent sexual exploitation and protect the children or young people involved, to disrupt the suspected offenders and to prosecute them.

-6.2.6 Where the MASH decide to take no further action, this decision must be recorded and the referrer must be informed.
-The MASH may decide with the referrer, that whilst there is no evidence of sexual exploitation, the child may still appear vulnerable and that an assessment under the FSP (Family Support Process) should be undertaken by the involved agencies, if one has not already been undertaken.
+6.2.6 Where the CADS decide to take no further action, this decision must be recorded and the referrer must be informed.
+The CADS may decide with the referrer, that whilst there is no evidence of sexual exploitation, the child may still appear vulnerable and that an assessment under the FSP (Family Support Process) should be undertaken by the involved agencies, if one has not already been undertaken.